Nils-Scharein/Full-Stack-Web-Development-Bootcamp/README.md

-# Full-Stack Web Development Bootcamp
+# Full-Stack Web Development Bootcamp (Completed)

-This is my personal project repository for [The Complete 2024 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/?couponCode=24T7MT260525G2) by Dr. Angela Yu on Udemy.
+This repository contains my completed projects and exercises from [The Complete 2024 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/?couponCode=24T7MT260525G2) by Dr. Angela Yu on Udemy.

 ## 📁 Contents

-This repository accompanies me through the various chapters and exercises of the course.
-It includes both smaller practice files and more extensive projects.
+This repository documents the sections and exercises I found most relevant to my learning journey.
-I skipped some sections because I had already acquired the knowledge at university or through other experiences.
+I have successfully completed the parts of the course that were valuable to me and skipped a few sections where I already had prior knowledge from university or professional experience.

 ---

 ### **⚠️ Note on Section 36 – React**

-The React content in Section 36 does not come from Dr. Angela Yu's course, because I wanted to use a newer version of React.
+The React content in Section 36 does not come from Dr. Angela Yu's course, because I wanted to learn and use a newer version of React.
-Instead, I am following the course **[Modern React From The Beginning](https://www.udemy.com/course/modern-react-from-the-beginning/?couponCode=KEEPLEARNING)** by **Brad Traversy & Will Adams**.
+Instead, I followed the course **[Modern React From The Beginning](https://www.udemy.com/course/modern-react-from-the-beginning/?couponCode=KEEPLEARNING)** by **Brad Traversy & Will Adams**.

 All React-related projects are maintained in a separate repository:
 👉 [My React Projects Repository](https://github.com/Nils-Scharein/React-Course)